State guide

 Is it safe?

-Straight answer: yes, for the parts you’ll actually visit.
-The mining towns and canyon country around Pachuca are calm, and normal city caution covers you.
-The one real caveat is the Tula-Tepeji industrial corridor, where fuel theft (huachicol) draws organized crime.
-What a friend who lives here would tell you: see the Atlantes in daylight, then get back toward Pachuca or Huasca to sleep, and you’ll never notice a problem.
+Straight answer: yes, for the parts you will actually visit.
+The mining towns and canyon country around Pachuca, Real del Monte, and Huasca are calm, and normal city caution covers you fully.
+The one real caveat is the Tula–Tepeji industrial corridor to the west, where fuel theft, called huachicol, draws organized crime and the occasional flare-up.

 When to go

-March and the September-through-November stretch are the sweet spots.
-The waterfalls run fullest right after the summer rains; skip January, when Pachuca’s wind turns the mornings genuinely cold.
+March and the September-through-November stretch are the sweet spots: mild days, clear skies, and green hills.
+The waterfalls around Huasca and the Prismas run fullest right after the June-to-September rains, so early autumn is the best combination of full falls and settled weather.
+Skip January, when Pachuca’s wind turns the mornings genuinely cold, close to freezing at dawn.

 Getting there